-Presidents’ Council Mission and Goals
+Presidents’ Council Mission and Long Term Vision

 Each member of the Council is at a different stage of its learning journey toward greater inclusion of people with disabilities both internally and in grantmaking, and all are committed to share our learning.
 The focus of the Council’s collective action is the philanthropic sector, but our aspiration is that as our sector becomes more equitable, we will influence society to dismantle structural ableism and move toward equity.

 Coordinate philanthropic leadership to advance disability inclusion in philanthropy.